 What is macular degeneration?

 Age-related macular degeneration affects the area of the retina called the macula.
 This small area is responsible for producing sharp, central vision required for "straight ahead" activities such as driving, reading, recognizing faces and performing close-up work.
-While scientists are uncertain of its cause, AMD can advance so slowly that people hardly notice it ("dry" AMD) or it can rapidly progress to the point of vision loss in one or both eyes ("wet" AMD).
+While scientists are uncertain of its cause, AMD can advance so slowly that people hardly notice it developing ("dry" AMD) or it can rapidly progress to the point of vision loss in one or both eyes ("wet" AMD).

 What is "dry" AMD?